-We have no doubt that Levana's claims of 1000-ft range would work in a flat open outdoor environment.
+We have no doubt that Levana's claims of a 1000-ft range would work in a flat open outdoor environment.

-In a home with walls, floors, and doors, of course you can expect that to vary a lot based on not only distance but also materials.
+In a home with walls, floors, and doors, of course, you can expect that to vary a lot based on not only distance but also materials.
 Concrete floors or walls, of course, are really challenging, but non-insulated interior walls tend to be easy to penetrate.